Application Deadline: 30 April 2021

 The US $30,000 Prize is awarded every two years to one laureate.

-The next Prize will be awarded in Autumn 2019, in connection with the 40th Session of the UNESCO General Conference.
+The last Prize was awarded in November 2019, in connection with the 40th Session of the UNESCO General Conference.

 - Governmental agencies from UNESCO Member States, in consultation with their National Commissions for UNESCO;